webix-hub/gitbook-spreadsheet-guide/print_content.md

 - *Show sheet names* - render the names of sheets for each table
 - *Hide gridlines* - remove borders of datatable cells
 - *Skip empty rows* - skip empty rows within the datatable
-- *Hide margins* - hide margins for printed pages (set them to 0)
+- *Hide margins* - hide margins for printed pages

 ##Paper Size

-There are three predefined sizes of paper the resulting print should fit in:
+There are three predefined sizes of paper you can choose from:

 - Letter
 - A4 (210x297mm)
 - A3 (297x420mm)

-##Layout Apperance
+##Layout Appearance

-For layout you can set two types of settings:
+For the page layout you can set two types of settings:

-- Size of the content that can be equal to:
+- *Size of the content* that can be equal to:
 	- Page width
 	- Actual size

-- Paper orientation
+- *Paper orientation* which can be set as:
 	- Portrait
 	- Landscape